 Icon employs an internationally recognised medical physics team who fulfil a range of critical functions in the delivery of quality cancer care and evolution of radiation therapy technologies.

-Through this expertise, Icon is able to begin radiation oncology services in an efficient manner.
-The team have commissioned over 50 linear accelerators and routinely complete commissioning within six weeks, allowing services to be operational faster.
-This is possible due to our capacity to match machine beam data across the Varian fleet, allowing uniform commissioning and the capacity to offer high end radiation techniques such as stereotactic radiation therapy and respiratory gating on day one of commencement.
-Icon invests heavily in quality assurance protocols and infrastructure, allowing automated processed which apply stringent Quality Assurance tests to dosimetry plans.
+The team have commissioned over 50 linear accelerators.
+Commissioning activities are routinely completed within six weeks, allowing services to be operational faster.
+This efficiency is enabled by the team’s capacity to match machine parameters across Icon Group’s fleet of linear accelerators, allowing uniform commissioning and ensuring Icon Group sites can offer high end radiation techniques such as stereotactic radiation therapy and respiratory gating from day one.

 Located throughout Icon’s network of cancer care centres, the team play a crucial role in equipping Icon’s radiation therapists to deliver safe and accurate radiation therapy treatments.
 Icon also invests heavily in quality assurance protocols and infrastructure, allowing automated processes which apply stringent Quality Assurance tests to radiation therapy plans and treatments.

 Icon’s medical physicists are continually developing and implementing new radiation therapy treatment techniques to ensure Icon remains at the forefront of cancer care.

 The team play a valuable role in training the next generation of medical physicists.
 They operate a mature education and training program which is delivered in conjunction with the Australian College of Physical Scientists and Engineers in Medicine’s Training Education and Assessment Program.